Chiang Rai’s Wondrous White Temple Sanctuary

 In May 2014, an earthquake in the Mae Lao District of Chiang Rai damaged the temple, causing concern that the structure might be unsafe for visitors.
 However, after the site was inspected by engineers it was found that most buildings were structurally sound and it soon reopened.

 While the temple’s construction and expansion is ongoing, there is still a lot to see at this fascinating exhibit of modern Thai art, giving visitors plenty of food for thought and a chance to admire some beautifully painted murals.

-For more information on Wat Rong Khun and other attractions in Chiang Mai, please contact information in yellow box below.
+For more information on Wat Rong Khun and other attractions in Chiang Mai, please contact at [email protected].